cebe/humhub-deployment/README.md

 The `composer.lock` file should be committed to the repository as it tracks the exact versions of installed packages and allows reliable deplyoments.

+For updating packages, run `composer update` as you would normally do.